 Muffins for breakfast are one of my favourite treats, and home made muffins are so much nicer than overly sweet, stale, calorific and expensive examples from a coffee shop.
 They’re very easy to make; this recipe uses store-cupboard staples and frozen berries, so no early morning trip to the corner shop is needed.

-This easy berry muffin recipe uses goats’ milk yogurt from St Helen’s farm, so people who find cows’ milk difficult to digest might find these work better for them.
+This easy berry yogurt muffin recipe uses goats’ milk yogurt from St Helen’s farm, so people who find cows’ milk difficult to digest might find these work better for them.

 How do you make muffins?